IMAU-oceans/Lorenz/README.md

     sinfo | grep idle

-Here's the procedure of starting a job on the compute nodes:
+Here's the procedure for starting a job on the compute nodes:

 Suppose you want to run an ocean model called HIM on 32 cores (1 compute node) and you think the job will take at most 1 hour to complete.
 Say that you compiled the HIM source code into an MPI executable  ./HIM in the directory /nethome/my/run/directory/